 Speaking of the awards; so many of them are made from different materials that it can be hard to know the difference between them or at least which is best, in particular, glass or crystal.
 In this case, one is seen as more valuable than the other, but why?
 They both look the same and can do the job just as good, so to say.

-If you’re curious to know the difference between the two, continue reading and we’ll touch upon the crystal vs glass differences, so you can make your next award selection so much easier.
+If you’re curious to know the difference between the two, continue reading and we’ll touch upon the differences between the two materials, so you can make your next award selection so much easier.

-The difference between crystal and glass isn’t as definitive as most people would think; most often, people associate crystal as a high-end version of glass that’s used for special occasions or making crystal glass music, but in reality, it’s far more technical than this.
+The difference between crystal and glass isn’t as definitive as most people would think; most often, people associate crystal as a high-end version of glass that’s used for special occasions or making melodies with filled cups, but in reality, it’s far more technical than this.

 The following are specific aspects that differentiate crystal from glass: